apache/mxnet/docs/tutorials/gluon/fit_api_tutorial.md

 ## Model and Optimizers

-Let's load the resnet-18 model architecture from [Gluon Model Zoo](http://mxnet.apache.org/api/python/gluon/model_zoo.html) and initialize it's parameters.
+Let's load the resnet-18 model architecture from [Gluon Model Zoo](http://mxnet.apache.org/api/python/gluon/model_zoo.html) and initialize its parameters.
 The Gluon Model Zoo contains a repository of pre-trained models as well the model architecture definitions.
 We are using the model architecture from the model zoo in order to train it from scratch.

 ```python